Mutah3r/cs24-p2-ONTORPONTHIK/README.md

 11. **Bill Generation** 💵: STS managers can generate bills for third-party contractors based on the percentage of required waste collected and deposited to the STS, including calculations for basic pay, deficit, fine, and total bill.

+12. **Fleet Optimization** 🚚: EcoSync optimizes the fleet of waste collection vehicles to ensure efficient routes and minimal fuel consumption, reducing operational costs and environmental impact.

+13. **Optimal Routes for Waste Collection** 🗺️: Using Google Map, EcoSync calculates the most efficient routes for waste collection, ensuring timely and cost-effective waste management operations.

-12. **User-friendly Interface** 💻: With a clean and intuitive user interface, EcoSync ensures a smooth user experience, making it easy for users to navigate and access information.
+14. **User-friendly Interface** 💻: With a clean and intuitive user interface, EcoSync ensures a smooth user experience, making it easy for users to navigate and access information.

-13. **Responsive Design** 📱: Built with responsive design principles, EcoSync is accessible across devices of all sizes, providing a seamless experience on desktops, tablets, and mobile phones.
+15. **Responsive Design** 📱: Built with responsive design principles, EcoSync is accessible across devices of all sizes, providing a seamless experience on desktops, tablets, and mobile phones.

 ## Role-based Access Control 🚪